Know Your Stuff 28

 6. Leave the reagent to react with your sample

-7. You can repeat this process with separate samples of your substance for however many reagents you have
+7. You can repeat this process with separate samples of your substance for any other reagents you have

 Only do one reagent at a time on separate samples of your substance.
-It can be easy to forget which reagent is which if you try and do two or more at the same time.
+It can be easy to forget which reagent is which if you try and use several at the same time.

 A few important things to remember